-The water services department will employ a planned maintenance plan to prevent emergency repairs, which often result in excessive expenditure.
+The water services department will employ a planned maintenance plan to prevent emergency repairs which often result in excessive expenditure.

 The EPWP grant has also been dedicated towards contracting employees who be responsible for to the General Water/Sewer and Reticulation.
-Due to insufficient funds the municipality cannot meet the recommended norm of 8% of PPE.